notasquid1938/Rebuilding-Reddit/README.md

 ## Rebuilding Reddit
-https://redditrebuilt.com/ (Will probably be down, not hosted often)
+https://redditrebuilt.com/ (Might be down, not hosted often)

 This is a NextJS website that attempts to create as through as possible an archive of reddit.
 It accomplishes this by creating a convenient way to view all the content from Pushift's archives of Reddit's comments and submissions over the years.